r00tngo/r00tngo/README.md

 Join me on my security journey and dive into a world of programming with Python and Bash, along with scripting security tools.

-👀 I am currently learning Linux+ and ongoing Python knowledge with a persuit to strengthen my programming knowledge to put my own spin on things.

-On my Github page you can expect to see cheatsheet uploads, CTF walkthroughs and rooms from TryHackMe.
+On my Github page you can expect to 👀 cheatsheet uploads, CTF walkthroughs and rooms from TryHackMe.

 ✨ Thank you for reading! ✨ I hope you will find at least one thing, that can help you with your own journey. ✨